SoCFPGA-learning/Chameleon96/Templates/Presets/README.md

 See below how to load the presets into Platform Designer (Qsys).

-This folders contains the following preset configuration files:
+This folder contains the following preset configuration files:

 * DDR3_c96_Preset_1.qprs
   * It contains the memory presets for the Chameleon96 board